 There are NO "make-ups" for lab exercises.
 Lab exercises will be due one week from completion in class.
-They will be returned one week later.
-Five points (-5) will be subtracted each day for late submissions.
+Two points (-2) will be subtracted each day for late submissions.

 Only university approved absences, accompanied by appropriate evidence (see undergraduate catalog), will be accepted if you miss the exams.
 A make-up exam must be taken within 3 class days of the actual exam date.
 Contact the instructor before the exam if there may be a problem.
 Exams will be returned one week after the exam date.
 Discussion regarding grades or grading practices will only be conducted during office hours or appointments; this ensures privacy and confidentiality.